e1ad/my-framework-v2/README.md

 **Dom change detection**

-Only the changed changed element will be rerender
+Only the changed element will be rerender
 ```js
 export const DomUpdate = framework.component({
     name: 'DomUpdate',